 Two years ago, you would never have found me saying ‘thank you’ to my dear friend, alcohol.
-I was a bitter, "woe is me" soul from my deck life handed me.
+I was a bitter, "woe is me" soul from my life of drinking.
 Yet, time marches on, and I can’t help but be grateful.

 Here are 3 gifts my bad drinking habit gave me.